r-ford/r-ford.github.io/index.md

 different estimates of climate sensitivity.

 In 2021, I received a BS in applied physics and mathematics from [Stockton University](https://stockton.edu/sciences-math/), where I did some research in computational hydraulics.
+You can see my [CV here](cv_rford.pdf).

 # Project Pythia